CNAG-Biomedical-Informatics/convert-pheno/README.md

 # SUMMARY

-A script that uses [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno) to interconvert common data models for phenotypic data
+`convert-pheno` is a command-line front-end to the CPAN's module [Convert::Pheno](https://metacpan.org/pod/Convert%3A%3APheno) to interconvert common data models for phenotypic data.

 # INSTALLATION